yuz2011/DeepGPO/User_guide.md

 It takes about 1 second to predict 40 spectra on a single RTX 3090 GPU.

+## Processing of Doubly Glycosylated Peptides

+Example code and data for handling doubly glycosylated peptides are available in the `DeepGPO_multiple` folder.
+A detailed guide and usage instructions can be found in the corresponding [`User_guide_multiple.md`](DeepGPO_multiple/User_guide_multiple.md) file.

+In this scenario, peptide identification results are based on Byonic outputs provided by the original literature.
+Therefore, the main adjustments are within the data processing code, while the overall usage of the pipeline remain consistent with the main DeepGPO workflow.

 # Contact
 All the demo data and code are provided.
-A sentence with gray background indicates it is a sentence of code.
 If you have any further questions, please don't hesitate to ask us via: liang_qiao@fudan.edu.cn.
 You could also go to the homepage of DeepGPO on GitHub to ask a question.